What Are Cluster Headaches?

-Cluster headaches are severely painful headaches that occur in clusters, meaning that you experience cycles of headache attacks followed by headache-free periods.
+Cluster headaches are severely painful headaches that occur in clusters.
+You experience cycles of headache attacks, followed by headache-free periods.

-The frequency of your headaches during those cycles may range from one headache every other day to several headaches per day.
-Cluster headaches can be so painful that they are sometimes called “suicide headaches.”
+The frequency of your headaches during these cycles may range from one headache every other day to several headaches per day.
+Pain from cluster headaches can be extremely severe.

-Cluster headaches are most common between adolescence and middle age, but they can occur at any age.
+Cluster headaches are most common between adolescence and middle age, but can occur at any age.

 There are two types of cluster headaches: episodic and chronic.

 Cluster headaches usually start suddenly.
-A small percentage of people experience aura-like visual disturbances, such as seeing flashes of light that are not there, before the headaches begin.
+A small percentage of people experience aura-like visual disturbances, such as flashes of light, before headaches begin.

-The headaches most commonly begin a few hours after you fall asleep, and are often painful enough to wake you.
-Cluster headaches may also begin when you are awake.
+Most commonly, headaches begin a few hours after you fall asleep and are often painful enough to wake you, but they may also begin when you are awake.

-The headache pain becomes severe five to 10 minutes after the headache starts.
-Each headache usually lasts for several hours, with the most intense pain lasting between 30 minutes and two hours.
+Headache pain becomes severe 5-10 minutes after the headache starts.
+Each headache usually lasts for several hours, with the most intense pain lasting between 30 minutes and 2 hours.

-Cluster headache pain occurs on one side of the head, but the pain can switch sides in some patients.
-The headache pain is generally located behind or around the eye.
-It is a constant and deep burning or piercing pain.
+Cluster headache pain occurs on one side of the head, but can switch sides in some people, and is generally located behind or around the eye.
+It is described as a constant and deep burning or piercing pain.
+People with this pain say it is like a hot poker being stuck into your eye.
 The pain may spread to the forehead, temples, teeth, nose, neck, or shoulders on the same side.